nerijusdu/go-portfolio/data/projects/vesa.md

 ### Routing

-The plan is to make VESA configure Nginx, Traefik or simmilar reverse proxy, so you wouldn't need to connect to your server at all to deploy a new project.
-However, this is still under development.
+VESA uses [Traefik](https://doc.traefik.io/traefik/) as a reverse proxy to route traffic to containers or host services.
+It also allows you to setup SSL certificates for your domains very easily.

 ## Why does this exist?